daipendency/daipendency/README.md

 # Daipendency

-_Daipendency_ extracts public API documentation from a library and outputs it in an LLM-friendly format.
+_Daipendency_ extracts narrative and API documentation from a library and outputs it in an LLM-friendly format.
-**This project allows you to use the functionality programmatically or via the CLI**, so if you just want to integrate it into your favourite AI coding agent, check out [daipendency-mcp](https://github.com/daipendency/daipendency-mcp).
+**This specific project allows you to use the functionality programmatically or via the CLI**, so if you just want to integrate it into your favourite AI coding agent, check out [daipendency-mcp](https://github.com/daipendency/daipendency-mcp).